 After meeting compliance check requirements, each proposal is formally evaluated by the Practice Change Prioritization Working Group, a group of psychological health experts who work in both DoD and non-DoD agencies, to score and rank each proposal submission using a process adapted from the National Institutes of Health scoring system.
 The following weighted evaluation criteria will be used:

-- Mission Alignment: The solution aligns to the Defense Health Agency (DHA) and Deployment Health Clinical Center (DHCC) missions.
+- Mission Alignment: The solution aligns to the Defense Health Agency (DHA) and Psychological Health Center of Excellence (PHCoE) missions

 Mental Health Working Group